SP8EBC/aprs2rrd-se/README.md

 7) screen
 8) rrdtool

-If system has xerces-c in version 9.1 installed (like Debian 9 or Ubuntu 16.04/16.10) please use configuration Debug or Relese.
-If You are using xerces-c 9.2 (like Ubuntu 20.xx / Debian 10) please build using Debug_xerces_3_2 or Release_xerces_3_2
+Currently old distros, Debian 9 or Ubuntu 16.04/16.10 and anything older is not supported.
+'Release' and 'Debug' configurations are not actively maintained and will be removed in near future.
+Please use Ubuntu 20.xx / Debian 10 or newer (with xerces-c in version 9.2) and build APRS2RRD using Debug_xerces_3_2 or Release_xerces_3_2 configuration.
+There is also working Visual Studio Code workspace and configuration in this repo.
+You can open it in VS code and develop it out of the box (assuming all dependiences are installed)

 Information about installing in Debian 10:
 If You want to upgrade Your Debian 9 installation, or install APRS2RRD in fresh and current installation You will very quickly see that libmysql++ is no longer avaliable in the Debian 10.
 Thankfully this isn't something which don't have any workaround, but You need to install libmysql++ manually.
 First at all visit https://tangentsoft.com/mysqlpp/home and download the tarball containing all sources needed like this one: https://tangentsoft.com/mysqlpp/releases/mysql++-3.2.5.tar.gz.